-- Purpose: Purpose of Direct marketing is targeting a selected customer segment.
+- Purpose: Direct marketing aims to target a selected customer segment.
 Its purpose is to press customers to buy a product or service.
-The marketer, because of the advantages of direct communication, has the ability to be aggressive in convincing the potential customer.
-The purpose of indirect marketing, on the other hand, is to remind of a product or service which customers are already aware of.
+Because of the advantages of direct communication, the marketer can be aggressive in convincing the potential customer.
+On the other hand, indirect marketing aims to remind customers of a product or service of which customers are already aware.
 Indirect marketing induces brand recognition.
-For a mass-market product, like free moving commercial goods, repetitive communication is important and serves the purpose well.
+For a mass-market product, like free-moving commercial goods, repetitive communication is important and serves the purpose well.

-- Response: In direct marketing, the marketer can record the immediate response of the audience because it’s selected and targeted, involving one-to-one direct communication.
-But the same is not available in indirect marketing because its mass media oriented i.e. one-to-all communication.
+- Response: The marketer can record the target audience’s immediate response, involving direct one-to-one communication.
+But the same is not available in indirect marketing because it’s mass media oriented i.e. one-to-all communication.

-Costs involved in indirect marketing are also lower in comparison.
-It uses tool like emails and internet, and personal referrals that are much cheaper compared to the traditional advertising modes like the print media and television.
-Direct marketing, on its part uses the latter methods that are costlier than other promotional channels.
+The costs in indirect marketing are also lower in comparison.
+It uses tools like emails, internet, and personal referrals that are much cheaper than traditional advertising modes like print media and television.
+Direct marketing, on its part, uses the latter methods that are costlier than other promotional channels.

 - Target audience: The audience of direct marketing is a well-targeted and selected group.
-And thus, sans the correct analysis of the target audience, direct marketing may turn out as a disaster for the promoter.
-Indirect marketing, as already said, is mass media oriented.
+And thus, sans the correct analysis of the target audience, the direct marketing may turn out as a disaster for the promoter.
+Mass media orient indirect marketing.
 In most cases, they don’t have any traceable target audiences.

-Both direct and indirect marketing are communication tools for informing about a product or service to the customer.
+Direct and indirect marketing is communication tools for informing customers about a product or service.
 But it’s the process of delivery and selection of customers that leads to the difference.
-Breaking down further, it’ll reveal that the response, purpose, targeted audience and cost may differ considerably between the two marketing channels.
+Breaking down further will reveal that the response, purpose, targeted audience, and cost may differ considerably between the two marketing channels.

 That, undeniably, is the biggest question.
 Should you invest more in indirect marketing and completely ignore direct marketing?
-Or should you do it the other way round because that suits you better?
-Most companies face this dilemma and there are more that go on to make their biggest mistake i.e. paying no attention to the strengths and weaknesses.
-Opinion may differ among the management.
-While one section may stand besides indirect marketing, like telling stories, building a good rapport with the target audience, and setting up loyalty and sharing values, the other may demand swift action and faster results and naturally tilt towards direct marketing.
+Or should you do it the other way because that suits you better?
+Most companies face this dilemma, and there are more that go on to make their biggest mistake i.e. paying no attention to the strengths and weaknesses.
+The opinion may differ among the management.
+While one section may stand beside indirect marketing, like telling stories, building a good rapport with the target audience, and setting up loyalty and sharing values, the other may demand swift action and faster results and naturally tilt towards direct marketing.

 Things will now begin to become more interesting.
 With the possibility to build a stronger and closer relationship with your customer via social media, there’s a great potential to harvest information from these sources.
-This information, in turn can be applied in your direct marketing campaign.
+This information, in turn, can be applied to your direct marketing campaign.

-Information like the TV channels watched by your target audience, or the newspapers and magazines they read (both traditional and online), and even the time they will be online to check their email, are all required to ensure that you generate enough buzz for your buck before you go for print, or send that sales offer to those in your contact list.
+Information like the TV channels, the newspapers, and magazines target customers read (both traditional and online), and the time they spend checking their email are all required to ensure that you generate enough buzz for your buck before you go for print or send that sale to offer to those in your contact list.

 Collecting information and using it properly can lead you to pocket a larger return on investment.
-With a small financial input from your side, you can rake in the maximum from direct marketing campaigns.
-Combining the traditional and older techniques with the newer and less direct tactics, you can ensure return on every dollar spent behind the campaigns.
+You can rake in the maximum from direct marketing campaigns with a small financial investment.
+Combining the traditional and older techniques with the newer and less direct tactics, you can ensure a return on every dollar spent behind the campaigns.

 An effective marketing strategy will mix the best of both worlds of direct and indirect marketing.
 The benefits and drawbacks of each strategy must be clearly laid out.
 But the way marketing has evolved over the years, the signs are obvious that the indirect way is the future.
 The key to success is to focus your resources on indirect marketing.
-It, however, doesn’t mean that you completely abandon your direct marketing channels.
-You can combine the two and leverage the respective strong points and bridge the weaker ones.
+However, it doesn’t mean you completely abandon your direct marketing channels.
+You can combine the two, leverage the respective strong points, and bridge the weaker ones.

 Consider a direct-indirect marketing mix under the following circumstances.

-- If you already have an established business: That is, you have a target audience to cater and people are already buying the products and spending money.
+- If you already have an established business: If you have a target audience to cater to, and people are already buying the products and spending money.
 But you can’t stop there.
-With sales flowing in steadily, you have to put some more effort regarding long-term inbound marketing strategies.
+With sales flowing in steadily, you have to put some more effort into long-term inbound marketing strategies.

 - If you have a startup: Time is a very important factor for all new companies.
 You should put in place your indirect marketing plan as soon as possible.
-Social media and blogs are a great way to kick-start your campaign.
+Social media and blogs are great ways to kick-start your campaign.
 Blog posts will help to build brand recognition and interest for your business.
 Mix the strategy with some direct marketing methods.
-For instance, provide social media and print advertisement links on your blog posts, or handout flyers with direction that gives more information.
+For instance, provide social media and print advertisement links on your blog posts or hand out flyers with direction that gives more information.

-Knowing the difference between the two marketing systems and the way to harmonize them to get the maximum from your business is what’ll set you apart from the rest of the pack.
+Knowing the difference between the two marketing systems and how to harmonize them to get the maximum from your business will set you apart from the rest of the pack.
 Solely depending on one may not give the desired results.

 Remember, direct marketing is all about being aggressive and chasing your customers with sales pitches that may or may not lead to revenue.
-Indirect marketing is all about connecting with the audience, giving them information, and getting customers come to you.
+Indirect marketing connects with the audience, gives them information, and gets customers to visit you.

-Take a stock of the marketing activities carried out thus far.
-If you realize that customers, or a large part of it, is distancing away from you, start to tone down with the proper hooks and begin adding some value to them.
+Take stock of the marketing activities carried out thus far.
+If you realize that customers, or a large part, are distancing away from you, start to tone down with the proper hooks and begin adding some value to them.

 - Start to sell more personal stories